What is Social Purpose Works (SPW)?

 How do I show interest in a particular project?

-Once you have registered and are reviewing a posted project, there will be an "Express Interest" button you can select that will walk you through the process.
+Once you have registered and completed your profile, review our posted projects that capture your attention.
+At the bottom of the project description, click the green "Express Interest" button.
 Once we receive your interest request, we’ll contact you and discuss next steps.

 We know from experience that a good relationship between a Pro Bono Professional and nonprofit staff is possible when all parties know what to expect and can create a bridge to understanding the unique worldviews they bring to a project.
 This training was designed to dispel stereotypes and offer suggested ways to create unity around project deliverables and appreciation for the different work styles.
-This online orientation will take about 20 minutes.
+This online orientation will take about 30 minutes.
+SPW worked with a national partner to create a professional development Cultural Humility primer in the form of a self-paced video series as well as develop an online, growing diversity, equity and inclusion resource library.
+Once you are registered, you can log in and access this information anytime.

 Determine if a nonprofit project is the right fit for you at this time.